Outlook personal contacts API overview

 Where is the data?

 The Microsoft Graph API supports accessing data in users' primary mailboxes and in shared mailboxes.
-The data can be calendar, mail, or personal contacts stored in a mailbox in the cloud on Exchange Online as part of Office 365, or on Exchange on-premises in a hybrid deployment.
+The data can be calendar, mail, or personal contacts stored in a mailbox in the cloud on Exchange Online as part of Microsoft 365, or on Exchange on-premises in a hybrid deployment.

 Looking for the API reference for this service?